lussierc/boscoPL/writing/report.md

 ## Conclusion
 <!-- Conclusion.
 Give a short overview of your project and its results.
 Describe what you learned, what were the biggest challenges and the biggest rewards. -->

-For our project we set out to create a simple yet fun programming language called Bosco.
-We were able to successfully create a grammar that included dog-related elements (in honor of Bosco) and with this grammar we were able to construct sample programs to show how a regular Bosco program would look.
+For our project, we set out to create a simple yet fun programming language called Bosco.
+We were able to successfully create a grammar that included dog-related elements (in honor of Bosco) and with this grammar, we were able to construct sample programs to show how a regular Bosco program would look.
-Creating the grammar was slightly challenging as we had to be creative and think of how dog-esque elements could be included in a way that made sense.
+Creating the grammar was slightly challenging as we had to be creative and think of how dog-related elements could be included in a way that made sense.
 After this, we took steps to create a scanner and parser combination program that would serve as a lexer and parser for the project's grammar.
 Unfortunately, while our scanner functioned as intended right away, scanning in keywords and tokens with no issue, our parser did not and took a lot of trial and error to get it functional.
-This was undoubtedly the most challenging portion of the lab because we ran into an number of errors that we could not fix when writing the parser code and instead required us to change our grammar.
-Despite these challenges, this project provided a variety of rewarding moments to our group.
+This was undoubtedly the most challenging portion of the lab because we ran into a number of errors that we could not fix when writing the parser code and instead required us to change our grammar.
+Despite these challenges, this project provided a variety of rewarding moments for our group.
 For instance, it was very enjoyable to pursue the novel idea of creating a programming language from scratch and being able to write programs in our language after constructing our grammar.
 Additionally, it was also very